 Your Primary Care Physician (PCP) may be able to help you if you have mild depression, "postpartum" depression, anxiety and attention deficit hyperactivity disorder (ADHD).
-Your PCP may give you medicine, watch how the medicine is working and order different tests for your illness.
-You do not need a referral from your PCP for behavioral health services.
+Your PCP

 As an AHCCCS member, you are also entitled to a wide range of mental health/behavioral health benefits, including medications.
 Drugs ordered by your provider are part of your benefit.